 Side note: the AACS system used to encrypt Blu-ray and HD-DVD disks uses a related system.
 It was quickly discovered that hackers can expose player secret keys faster than the MPAA can revoke them.

-- Problem 3.
-The purpose of this problem is to clarify the concept of advantage.
-Consider the following two experiments EXP(0) and EXP(1): - In EXP(0) the challenger flips a fair coin (probability 1/2 for HEADS and 1/2 for TAILS) and sends the result to the adversary \mathcal{A} . - In EXP(1) the challenger always sends TAILS to the adversary.
+Problem 3.
+The purpose of this problem is to exercise the concept of advantage.
+Consider the following two experiments EXP(0) and EXP(1) between a challenger and an adversary \mathcal{A} :